-Financial Capabilities Latest Adoption or Version Date Capability Assessment: Financial Description Related to hazard mitigation planning and coordination Location of Capability Entire Town or Selected Areas Level of Effective -ness Respons- ibility Changes Since Last Haz Mit Plan (2015) Future Improvements to Capability ALLENSTO PROJECTS OWN FINANC CIAL PROGRAM OR FL INDING RE SOURCE E FOR HAZA ARD MITIGA TION Feb 2013 BOS FEMA Public Assistance Grants (Disaster Recovery Costs) Public Assistance Categories A-G may become available when disasters are declared if the community has an unexpired approved Haz Mit Plan.
+Latest Adoption or Version Date Capability Assessment: Financial Description Related to hazard mitigation planning and coordination Town or Selected Areas Effective -ness · Changes Since Last Haz Mit Plan (2015) Future Improvements to Capability ALLENSTO PROJECTS IAL PROGRAM OR FU INDING RE SOURCE FOR HAZA ARD MITIGA TION Feb 2013 BOS FEMA Public Assistance Grants (Disaster Recovery Costs) Public Assistance Categories A-G may become available when disasters are declared if the community has an unexpired approved Haz Mit Plan.
 Utilize the available FEMA funding to help recover from declared disasters.
-Entire Town High Town Admin with EM Used for PA- B Protective Measures (snow removal) in Feb 2013 Utilize the FEMA PA program to help with disaster costs 2019 FD Firefighting Grant from FEMA Funding source tapped for safety and communications equipment.
+Entire Town High Town Admin with EM Used for PA-B Protective Measures (snow removal) in Feb 2013 Utilize the FEMA PA program to help with disaster costs 2019 FD Firefighting Grant from FEMA Funding source tapped for safety and communications equipment.
 Entire Town High Fire Dept Applied for grants of all sources, enlisted the assistance of a Grant Writing service, in 2019 Research ways to fund major fire equipment.
 2019 FD Forestry Grant from NH DNCR Funding source for Wildland fires, equipment, PPE and communications.
 Entire Town High Fire Dept Awarded a grant that was utilized for communicati ons, 2019 Submit NH DNCR grant applications for wildland fire safety.
 2013-2020 WW Vue Works Asset Management Software from NHDES Clean Water State Asset management software inventories and manages infrastructure for wastewater and other Departments.
 Each asset has a rating for impact of criticality.
 WW boundaries : to Hookset & Pembroke town lines, north to River High Wastewater Dept All of the wastewater lines and assets at the WWTF have been inventoried Enable the software for easier use by all Town Depts